MarkBind/markbind/docs/devGuide/design.md

 The auto deployment library used is [gh-pages](https://github.com/tschaub/gh-pages).

-### VueStrap
+### UI components library

-The VueStrap library is [Bootstrap](getbootstrap.com/components/) components rewritten in [Vue.js](vuejs.org).
-We forked it from the original repo, and changed it based on our needs for educational websites.
+This package consists of a mix of [Bootstrap](getbootstrap.com/components/) and proprietary components rewritten in [Vue.js](vuejs.org) based on our needs for educational websites.

-You can find more information at the [VueStrap repo](https://github.com/MarkBind/vue-strap).
+We forked it from the original [yuche/vue-strap](https://github.com/yuche/vue-strap) repo into the [MarkBind/vue-strap](https://github.com/MarkBind/vue-strap) repo, and then later merged it into the main [MarkBind/markbind](https://github.com/MarkBind/markbind) repo.